Representations of integers as sums of four polygonal numbers and partial theta functions: Proof of Corollary and Corollary

-Since $\widehat{E}_2$ is modular of weight two on $\SL_2(\Z)$, we see that $E$ is modular of weight two on $\Gamma_0(36)$.
+and hence $E$ is modular of weight two on $\Gamma_0(36)$.
 Since it is holomorphic, we conclude that the right-hand side of \eqref{eqn:Thetamin16split} is a weight two modular form on $\Gamma_0(144)$.
 By the valence formula, \eqref{eqn:Thetamin16split} is true as long as it is true for the first 48 Fourier coefficients, which is easily checked with a computer.